zachhannum/when-titans-fell-markdown/when-titans-fell.md

 - Rules for playing the game
 - Rules and guidelines for titan reaping
 - Extensive bestiary of essence-warped creatures
-- Tools for creating your own settlements and factions
 - Campaign frameworks and adventure hooks

 Whether you're delving deep into the rotting heart of a fallen god or navigating the political intrigue of bone cities, this book serves as your guide to surviving in a world where even the gods themselves couldn't escape destruction.